VEGA for Programmers

 Dithering

-In a 15 or 16-bit mode, true-color images and the scaled video overlay can band.
-Set DITHER_EN in CONTROL once and Margo dithers them as it writes.
+In a 15-bit or 16-bit mode, a true-color image and the scaled video overlay can show bands.
+Set DITHER_EN in CONTROL one time, and Margo dithers them as it writes.

 /* (verified) */